italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 stipulating conventions and getting accreditation by one or more authorities and technological by adopting standards of interoperability.

-This configuration establishes the levels of assurance and security that are appropriate for an individual in order to authenticate on a web service (Service Provider) using their own digital identity, released by another web service (Identity Provider).
+This configuration establishes the levels of assurance and security that are appropriate for the citizens in order to authenticate on a web service (Service Provider) using their own digital identity, released by another web service (Identity Provider).

 The participants (RP or OP) who are recognized inside the same Federation, obtain Metadata from each